Country Report Belgium

 Composition

 The VCWI consists of 11 (Flemish) members, of which 9 with voting right: 3 members must represent the disciplines of exact and applied sciences, 3 the biomedical sciences, and 3 the human and social sciences.
 These (9) members must be related to one of the Flemish (member) universities as full professor (or emeritus).
-These 9 members with voting rights are nominated and appointed by the Supervisory Committee for a 4-years-term to a maximum of 8 years.
-Based on the Revised Regulations of 2019, this term can be extended to a maximum of 10 years.
+These 9 members with voting rights are nominated and appointed by the Supervisory Committee for a renewable 4-years-term to a maximum of 10 years.
 The VCWI is supported by a legal adviser and a secretary without voting rights.

 Scope and remit

-The scope of the VCWI in handling research misconduct is not nationwide: it only covers Flanders, the Flemish (Dutch) speaking part of Belgium (6.5 million inhabitants in Flanders, out of 11.3 million inhabitants in Belgium).
+The scope of the VCWI in handling research misconduct is Flanders, the Flemish (Dutch-speaking) part of Belgium (6.5 million inhabitants in Flanders, out of 11.3 million inhabitants in Belgium).
+This is a substate of Belgium with a high level autonomy — it has its own parliament and ministers for research, innovation and higher education.

-Within Flanders its investigatory authority is restricted to its member organisations.
-It cannot act on its own initiative in starting an investigation on research misconduct in member or non-member organisations within Flanders.
+Within Flanders, the VCWI’s investigatory authority is restricted to its member organisations.
+It cannot act on its own initiative in starting an investigation on research misconduct.
 It can give general advice, though, on good science practice to its member organisations and non-member organisations within Flanders on request or on its own initiative.
 The remit of the VCWI is restricted in that it serves as a second advisory body only.
-The VCWI can only be addressed with a request for a second opinion, after the local Committee for Research Integrity of one of its member organisations has investigated a reporting of alleged research misconduct and made an advisory report.
-Following this local Committee’s (preliminary) advice, (a representative of) the institution, the reporter and/or accused in first instance can address the VCWI.
+The VCWI can only be addressed with a request for a second opinion, after the local institutional Committee for Research Integrity of one of its member organisations has investigated a reporting of alleged research misconduct and made an advisory report.
+Following this local Committee’s (first) advice, (a representative of) the institution, the reporter and/or accused in first instance can ask the VCWI for a second advice.
 The local Committee for Research Integrity cannot call upon the VCWI.
 The VCWI does not handle anonymous requests nor alleged research misconduct cases of students on bachelor- or master level.

 Procedure

-For a request to be admissible to the VCWI, a request must be submitted in writing within 30 (calender) days after the local Committee for Research Integrity has communicated its advice.
-Under the Revised Regulations of 2019, the request must be submitted 30 (calender) days after the requesting party has received the Committee’s advice.
-Furthermore (i) the advice of the local Committee for Research Integrity of the member organisation must be attached to the request (ii) the request must be sufficiently justified, and (ii) the request must address the specific questions which are the basis for the second opinion requested.
-Next, the VCWI starts with a preliminary review of competence: when it considers itself competent, the VCWI hears the parties involved (reporter, accused, institution’s committee) and may obtain witnesses testimonies and expert opinions.
+For a request to be admissible to the VCWI, a request must be submitted in writing within 30 (calendar) days after the requesting party has received the report from the Committee for Research Integrity.
+Next, the VCWI decided whether or not to handle the request: if so, the VCWI invites the parties involved (reporter, accused, institution’s committee) to be heard and may obtain witness testimonies and expert opinions.
 Upon completion of the investigation, the VCWI composes a second opinion.
 VCWI’s hearings are not public.

 Duty of confidentiality

 VCWI’s Regulations determine that (any one involved within the) member organisations during VCWI’s procedure has a duty of confidentiality.
-VCWI’s members, the reporter-in-second-instance, eventual experts and witnesses before being heard or information is given to them, have to sign a statement of confidentiality.
-Under the Revised Regulations of 2019, a statement of confidentiality applies only to VCWI’s members.
-Possible experts and witnesses have to commit themselves to a duty of confidentiality before being heard or information is given to them.
+VCWI’s members sign a statement of confidentiality.
+Possible experts and witnesses commit themselves to a duty of confidentiality before being heard or information is given to them.
 Of the reporter-in-second-instance and the accused, a so-called serene attitude is expected according to which they are obliged to withhold from public or provocative expressions.
 When the VCWI is of the opinion that a serene judgment of the questions regarding research integrity is no longer possible, it can at all times take any decision that it deems appropriate.

 Definition of research misconduct